2018 Valhalla Summer Invasion Updated Tournament Rules Overview

 All games will be governed by the appropriate 2018 US Lacrosse Rules guidebook with the following exceptions and clarifications:

-Pool play, playoff, and consolation games will be 24 minute running halves, with a 4 minute half time.
+Pool play games will be 24 minute running halves, with a 4 minute half time.
 All teams are allowed a 8 minute on field warm up prior to game start.
 Games start on the hour off central horn.

 There are no timeouts during pool play or consolation games.
 Each team is awarded one timeout per half of playoff games.

-Playoff timeouts may be used at any point up till 2 minutes in either half.
-The game clock runs through the timeout, with the exception of under 2 minutes of the second half playoff games.
+Playoff timeouts may be used at any point up till 5 minutes in either half.
+The game clock runs through the timeout.
 Penalty time stops during playoff timeouts.

-Each team will play 3 pool play games for seeding purposes.
-The top team(s) from each division pool will move on to the playoff bracket.
-The bottom teams will play one consolation game Sunday.
+Each team will play 3 pool play games that count toward their record.
+The top team(s) from each division/pool will move on to the playoff bracket.
+The bottom teams will play one consolation game.
+Divisions with two pools will be ranked according to pool seeding to ensure game diversity.
+Divisions with three pools will be ranked across the entire division - unfortunately with this format some teams may play each other twice.

 Tied scores at the end of regulation for pool play games result in each team earning ½ point.